LibrePCB/LibrePCB/.github/ISSUE_TEMPLATE.md

 <!---
-Verify first that your issue/request is not already reported on GitHub.
+Please verify first that your issue/request is not already reported on GitHub.

-This issue tracker is only for the bug reports, for different issues see:
+This issue tracker is only for bug reports, for other issues see:

  - Feature Idea: Please report feature ideas in the RFC repo: https://github.com/LibrePCB/librepcb-rfcs